Can I Use a 100W Equal LED Bulb in a 60W Socket?

 The bottom line?
-If your fixture is rated to accept 60 watts, you can safely use 75W, 100W, or even 125W equal bulbs (which all draw less than 50 watts of power) instead.
-Just know that 100W and 125W equal LEDs are typically made in a slightly larger A21 size, so be sure that your fixture can accomodate the larger measurements—and that you really want the additional brightness!
+If your fixture is rated to accept 60 Watts, you can safely use 75W, 100W, or even 125W equal bulbs (which all draw less than 50 Watts of power) instead.
+Just know that 100W and 125W equal LEDs are typically made in a slightly larger A21 size, so be sure that your fixture can accommodate the larger measurements—and that you really want the additional brightness!

 Have any lingering questions or comments about this article?
 Share them with us below and be sure to follow us on Facebook, Twitter, Google Plus, LinkedIn, Pinterest, or Instagram for more lighting updates!